andyvroberts/mustard/README.md

 ```
 az ad app federated-credential create --id $application_objectid --parameters github-deploy-creds.json
 ``````
+Note: Even though using this method produces *identical* Azure Portal credential details for the app registration as the beta graph api, this method always results in github logon error "Error: AADSTS700211: No matching federated identity record found for presented assertion issuer 'https://token.actions.githubusercontent.com'."

 ### Portal Locations
 In the Azure Portal, you can view the Application from: